 About me

-Hi, my name's Hadley, and I'm a documentary filmmaker from Birmingham, Alabama.
-For the past five years, I’ve practiced film & photography in the Atlanta area.
+I'm a photographer, videographer, and documentarian from Birmingham, Alabama.
+For the past five years, I’ve studied and practiced film & photography in Birmingham, Atlanta, and now Charlotte, NC.
+The southern Appalachian mountains are my second home.

-After graduation, I started creating video content full time for a law firm that helps the everpresent aging population in Georgia, where I created another short documentary celebrating 10 years of their service.
-I continued to produce regular short form explainer videos and promotional material, interviewing, learning, and educating all along the way.
+After graduation, I spent a year creating branded video content full time for a law firm that helps the everpresent aging population in Georgia, where I created another short documentary celebrating 10 years of their service (10 Years of Nelson Elder Care Law).
+I continued to produce regular, in-house photo and video content, all while dreaming of branching off on my own projects.

-If you've got any interest in collaborating with someone who is intentional, people-first, and passionate about serving others through thoughtful storytelling, I sincerely hope to hear from you.
+If you've got any interest in collaborating with someone who is intentional, people-first, and passionate about capturing life authentically through the lens, please don’t be afraid to reach out.
+I’d love to work with you!

 Best wishes,